Edwina Clark MBACP (Snr Accred) UKRCP

 I work in Cambridge, Warboys and St Ives - moving flexibly between the three places - daytime and some evenings.
-Until recently, I was a voluntary counsellor for MIND in St Neots and Huntingdon.
-I also do EAP work.
+This has included working for mental health charities, private and EAP work.

 This work has brought very different clients, with widely ranging issues and concerns.

 My core training was psychodynamic, and I place the relationship at the centre of my work, acknowledging how the past may affect present feelings and behaviour.

 However, I integrate aspects of other counselling models, as appropriate, to heighten challenge or give focus to time limited work.